Tehnix/master-thesis/README.md

 ### src-xcode/ code
 The `src-xcode/` folder contains the Xcode project, which constructs a mix of a WebView and some labels that the code can interact with.
 JavaScript can communicate to the Swift code via GHCJS's JavaScript FFI, and some minor setup in the `ViewController.swift` in Xcode.
 This is described in the last part of section 5.4.

+Additionally it contains another Xcode project, `Offie`, which demonstrates how to compile Haskell on a mobile device.
+For a more in-depth explanation of this, check out [this blog post](https://codetalk.io/posts/2018-02-07-Mobile-Haskell.html) on Mobile Haskell (iOS).

 ### src-etlas/ code
 The `src-xcode/` folder contains the beginning of an Android project that would have used [Eta-lang](https://eta-lang.org), which is basically Haskell on the JVM.
 This was explored in parallel with the reflex-dom approach, but was dropped because of time constraints, and limited resources on how to integrate the two (i.e. Eta and Android).